BioinformaticsToolsmith/EnhancerTracker/README.md

 -EnhancerTracker.py:
 Our tool EnhancerTracker.
-Takes in a triplet permutation generated from TripletConfidenceGenerator.ipynb.
+Takes in two enhancers and a sequence to scan.
-Outputs predicted enhancer regions, confidence scores for regions, and segment regions for each window size.
+Outputs all segments that were classified as enhancers, coordinates of the input segments, and non-redunant segments with the highest confidence scores.

-## Requirements
+## Requirements:
 Download FANTOM5 dataset https://zenodo.org/record/556775

 Download human genome dataset ...